nodesalamander6503/fakespeare/README.md

 # What it is

 Fakespeare is a Markov chain implemented in C which is intended to generate fake text that vaguely resembles Shakespeare's plays.
+Here's an example of fakespeare's text:

+> II.
+The prison
+>  Scene II.
+Rotty, gentle Tybalt, for ever so his offense.
+>
+> FIRST Cour studience, where all.
+>
+> [Exc'd.
+Thus leaving bot!
+> No word makes thee hang TAVILLO.
+> O, let me have so it
+> were more pity dman, look you see referment

+## A brief explanation

 It is well-known that a monkey typing at a typewriter will *eventually* produce all of Shakespeare's plays.
 Imagine we have an ideal monkey (which might be frictionless and spherical).